How do I edit a color mask? Follow

-2. Click into the block you'd like to edit.
-In the example below, the theme's Cover Block contains a Color Mask element.
+2. In the Layout menu on the right-hand side, click on the block you'd like to edit.
+In our example, the theme's Cover Block contains a Color Mask element.

-3. Locate and click into the Color Mask element.
+3. Locate and click the Color Mask element.

 5. Select a Background Color from your color set.

-How do I edit the opacity of the Color Mask?
+How do I edit the opacity of the Color Mask (Designer Pro)?

-3. Click to scroll and adjust the gradient.
+3. Find the Opacity slider, and adjust it to control the gradient.

 How do I hide a Color Mask?